-My father married a Cherokee My mother's people were ashamed me The Indians said I was white by law The man always called me \"Indian Squaw\"
+My father married pure Cherokee My mother's people were ashamed me The Indians said I was white by law The white man always called me \"Indian Squaw\"

-We never went from town to town When you're not welcome you don't hang around The other children always laughed me \"Give her a feather, she's a Cherokee\"
+never settled, went from town to town When you're not welcome you don't hang around The other children always at me \"Give her a feather, she's a Cherokee\"

 Chorus